Gekkio/mooneye-gb/README.markdown

 These emulators are intentionally omited:

 * KiGB.
-This emulator has bold claims for accuracy and compatibility.
+This emulator has bold claims about accuracy and compatibility.
   However, version 2.05 was tested and it barely passed any tests at all.
   See the [accuracy table from history](https://github.com/Gekkio/mooneye-gb/tree/401b8b1a4834459df18c8cf781c37a30b2b7848e)